webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Tattoo-of-the-Tiger.md

 ---
 aliases:
-- "Tattoo of the Tiger"
+  - Tattoo of the Tiger
 tags:
   - Compendium/CSRD/en/Artifacts/Tattoo-of-the-Tiger
   - Artifact
   - Artifact/Modern-Fantasy
+title: Tattoo of the Tiger
+collection: Artifacts
+kind: Compendium
 ---
 ## Tattoo of the Tiger

 >1d6 + 2